aminnj/ThreadGantt.jl/README.md

 This package provides a convenience macro to mark certain sections of code and print out timestamps before and after execution, along with the thread number.
-The output is then converted to a manually-drawn version of a Plotly Gantt chart.
+The output is then converted to an interactive Plotly Gantt chart.

 The package is currently unregistered.
 Install it with
 ```julia